ventolab/CellphoneDB/README.md

 **CellPhoneDB v1 original**: Single-cell reconstruction of the early maternal-fetal interface in humans.
 Vento-Tormo R, Efremova M, et al., Nature.
 2018 [link](https://www.nature.com/articles/s41586-018-0698-6)

-The first version of CellphoneDB was developed at the [Teichmann Lab](http://www.teichlab.org/) by Roser Vento-Tormo and Mirjana Efremova at the Wellcome Sanger Institute (Cambridge, UK).
+The first version of CellphoneDB was originally developed at the [Teichmann Lab](http://www.teichlab.org/) by Roser Vento-Tormo and Mirjana Efremova at the Wellcome Sanger Institute (Cambridge, UK).
 Currently, it is being further developed and supported by the [Vento-Tormo Lab](https://ventolab.org/) (CellphoneDB ≥v3).